Tadukooverse/tadukooverse.github.io/_posts/2020-08-14-the-tadukooverse-master-plan.md

 Another note with Tadukoo Util is that the milestone goals are not meant as restrictions, so there can be changes to the modules in later milestones (e.g. adding to the Util module during
 Alpha v.0.2 or to the View module during Beta v.0.5).
 I'm saying this because I'll likely add to the Lang and Util modules during several of the milestones moving forward, as those modules are meant to have general useful utilities added to them over time for use in projects.

+## Update 9/5/2020
+Now that I've released [{{TadukooUtil.title}}]({{TadukooUtil.url}})'s Alpha v.0.1 release on GitHub, let me update this.
+Note that it will be a release on GitHub, but not on Maven Central.
+To use it from Maven, you will need to use the snapshots repository at the moment (with version string 0.1-Alpha-SNAPSHOT).

+I realized planning Tadukoo Parsing for the master plan is simple.
+All we need is to finish Tadukoo JSON (the module dealing with parsing to/from JSON), since the GitHub REST API only uses JSON.
+This will be Alpha v.0.1 of Tadukoo Parsing.
+Future versions will include more formats, such as XML, etc., but they're not needed for the Engine/Launcher for this plan.
+I will also need to transfer it to Tadukooverse, prepare the Javadocs, do proper testing, etc. of course, but as for the code itself, it's just the JSON parsing.

+For all the projects, I will need to prepare them for use with [{{TadukooEngine.title}}]({{TadukooEngine.url}}) as part of the plan, so each of them will have a milestone for that.
+For now most of them will be unnamed due to not having solid plans beyond that though.